0123gabriel/Ubuntu_ROS_Tutorial/Install_CARLA.md

 # Tutorial to install CARLA 0.9.15 version to work with Pyhton 2 in Ubuntu 18.04

-For docuemntation you can visit CARLA website (https://carla.readthedocs.io/en/latest/).
+For documentation you can visit CARLA website (https://carla.readthedocs.io/en/latest/).

 ## Requirements
 - **System requirements:** CARLA is built for Windows and Linux systems.